This super easy ginger scallion sauce has been one of the biggest flavor game changers in my kitchen over the last 10 years.

 My favorite application is plain rice (hot bowl of rice + ginger scallion sauce = Heaven), but I’ve also used it as an easy starter for fried rice and lo-mein and even as a flavor enhancement for Asian soups.
 A bowl of hot noodles (especially chewy, thick noodles) becomes a sophisticated Chinese ginger scallion noodles, and if you add a fried egg on top?
 Be still my heart.

-It has never survived more than 72 hours in my house, but if you can keep it away from the Asian food lover in your house, it will last a couple of weeks in the refrigerator.
+It has never survived more than 72 hours in my house, but if you can keep it away from the ginger lover in your house, it will last a couple of weeks in the refrigerator.

 - Total Time: 10 minutes